Before an application for ethics approval is prepared

-For health research ethics proposals being submitted through a university system or research institution or health services and hospitals, the health research proposal should be assessed through an Aboriginal and Torres Strait Islander specific health research ethics committee See: National, State and Territory contacts or contact National Aboriginal Community Controlled Health Organisation (NACCHO) or the relevant state affiliates.
+Health research ethics proposals being submitted through a university, research institution, health service or hospital should be assessed by an Aboriginal and Torres Strait Islander-specific health research ethics committee.
+More information on these can be found in our national, state and territory contacts or by getting in touch with the National Aboriginal Community Controlled Health Organisation (NACCHO) or one of its eight state and territory affiliates.

 If you are collecting ideas and information to plan a local project or evaluation of the service you provide, you may not need ethics approval.
-Of course ethical considerations for working with Aboriginal and Torres Strait Islander participants still apply to quality assurance processes and, community consultation and ongoing communication is imperitive.
+However, ethical considerations for working with Aboriginal and Torres Strait Islander participants still apply to quality assurance processes, so community consultation and ongoing communication are imperative.

-Informed consent for Aboriginal and Torres Strait Islander health research enables participants to be fully aware of the proposed scope of the health research project, what processes are involved and how data and information will be collected and shared.
-This may require the researcher to translate, provide visual supports and simplify health research language, and also to consult with key representatives of the community, including Elders.
-Once a trusting relationship has been established, an appropriate visual or audio recording or a written record of consent should be obtained.
+What is informed consent?
+Informed consent enables Aboriginal and Torres Strait Islander health participants to be fully aware of the proposed scope of a health research project, what processes are involved, and how data and information will be collected and shared.
+This may require the researcher to simplify the health research language used, to provide visual/audio supports, and to consult with key community representatives including Elders.
+Once a trusting relationship has been established, an appropriate visual/audio recording or a written record of consent should be obtained.

-A good partnership should reach agreement about the identification of individuals involved in the research, and the appropriate acknowledgment of those who took part in any publication.
-Where the contribution has been significant, the researcher would consider joint authorship with community members.
+A good partnership should reach agreement about the identification of individuals involved in the research, and the appropriate acknowledgment of those who took part in any publication or other research output.
+Where the contribution has been significant, the researcher should consider joint authorship with community members.

 After the application has been approved